hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Prerequisites* page.

-11. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack&reg;: Integrating LDAP](/helion/openstack/ga/install/ldap/).
+11. If you are integrating LDAP into your environment, copy the configuration files, as described in [Integrating LDAP](/helion/openstack/ga/install/ldap/), to the seed VM host.

 	a.
-Copy the `tripleo-overcloud-password` file to the /root/tripleo folder.
+Copy the `tripleo-overcloud-password` file to the `/root/tripleo` folder.

 		scp tripleo-overcloud-passwords root@192.0.2.1:/root/tripleo/tripleo-overcloud-passwords

 	b.
-Copy the `overcloud_keystone_ldap.json` file to the /root/tripleo/hp_passthrough folder.
+Copy the `overcloud_keystone_ldap.json` file to the `/root/tripleo/hp_passthrough` folder.

 		scp overcloud_keystone_ldap.json root@192.0.2.1:/root/tripleo/hp_passthrough/overcloud_keystone_ldap.json

-12. [Optional] If you have installed the IPMItool, use it to verify that network connectivity from the seed VM to the baremetal servers in your `baremetal.csv` is working.
+12. [Optional] Use the ipmitool to verify that network connectivity from the seed VM to each of the baremetal servers in your `baremetal.csv` is working.

-13. Manually power off each baremetal system specified in /root/baremetal.csv before proceeding with the installation.
+13. Manually power off each baremetal system specified in your `baremetal.csv` file before proceeding with the installation.

 	**IMPORTANT:** Make sure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.

-14. To install and configure the undercloud and overcloud, run the following command from /root.
+14. To install and configure the undercloud and overcloud, run the following command from `/root`.

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh